MeTaNoV/PubNativeTest/README.md

 - The Feature Column API (tf.feature_column.*) enable us to perform our feature engineering.
 Indeed, we will be able to choose between numercial, categorical or bucketized value for our different feature columns to be used in our model.
 - The Estimator API (tf.estimator.*) enables us to avoid writing our model from scratch, and instead use some canned estimators to be able to perform our classification.
 We will first try a `LinearClassifier` then probably a `DNNClassifier` if the first was not performing well and eventually a `DNNLinearCombinedClassifier` to try to improve our predictions.
 It is worth to note that each of those estimators could be configured, for example using a specific Optimizer.
 They provide us with the `train`/`evaluate`/`predict` methods which will be used to perform our training, evaluation and prediction.
 Lastly, we are able to export our model after being trained for serving purpose.

-### Bonus Point:
+### Bonus and Mega Bonus Point:

+Tensorflow provides the ability with its Estimator to save automatically a model every time a training occurs.
+Therefore we could use this feature to create a flask server that will provide one end point for the training and another for the prediction.
+This solution is simple and fast to set up but will not scale since it lives on one server only.
+To make this solution scale, we would need to decouple the training from the prediction and use some intermediate storage bucket for the model.
+This could also enable A/B testing when releasing a new version of the model.
-Tensorflow come with a module named Tensorflow serving that provides all the necessary to be able to serve a model in production.
-GCP goes even further and make it even more easy to package a model prediction service as a no-ops service thanks to its ML Engine product.
+Other solutions exist, namely, GCP provides a way to train and serve a Tensorflow model in a no-ops manner thanks to its ML Engine service.

-### Mega Bonus Point:

-TODO...

 ## Data Analysis and Cleaning